Niva0106/useless_project_recorder/README.md

 - Member 2: [Swathi S Nair] - [Jyothi Engineering College]

 ### Project Description
 [This project is a novelty audio recorder that captures sound but, during playback, replaces the original recording with a random comedic audio clip.
-The device is designed for entertainment purposes, adding humor and surprise to normal recording activities.]
+The application is designed for entertainment purposes, adding humor and surprise to normal recording activities.]

 ### The Problem (that doesn't exist)
 [People are stuck listening to the same dull recordings they just made, with zero surprise or humor.]